OleksandrIvanovDev/Almirah.Doc/specifications/srs/srs.md

 [SRS-009] The software shall provide the "Duplicated Item Ids found" (just a number) for each specification

-[SRS-010] The software shall provide the "Last used Item Id" for each specification
+[SRS-010] The software shall provide the "Last used Item ID" for each specification